pulumi/docs/content/blog/esc-secret-rotation-with-iac/index.md

   trigger: "break-glass"
 ```

-Using webhooks, we’ll monitor when the environment is updated, search for these configuration blocks, and use them to drive scheduled deployments of a stack that rotates credentials for us.
-Then, using ESC’s composition primitives, we combine this rotation schedule config with a `fn::open::pulumi-stacks` provider to read the current secret value from the rotator stack to provide to our application.
+Using webhooks, we’ll monitor when the environment is updated, then search for these configuration blocks, and use them to drive scheduled deployments of a stack that rotates credentials.
+Using ESC’s composition primitives, we can  combine this rotation schedule config with a `fn::open::pulumi-stacks` provider to read the current secret value from the rotator stack to provide to our application.

 Here is how the solution fits together:
 ![Architecture](architecture.svg)